tonycai/smart_crypto_portfolio_manager/README.md

 - Allows external AI systems to interact with the platform
 - Structured JSON schemas for function definitions
 - Streamlined function calling interface

+## A2A Protocol Integration

+This project fully implements Google's [Agent-to-Agent (A2A) protocol](https://github.com/google/A2A), allowing our agents to communicate not only with each other but also with any other A2A-compatible agents in the ecosystem.
+This integration provides several benefits:

+### A2A Features Implemented

+- **Agent Card:** Our system exposes a standard Agent Card at `/.well-known/agent.json` describing all agent capabilities
+- **Task-Based API:** All agent interactions follow the A2A task lifecycle (submitted, working, input-required, completed, failed, canceled)
+- **Streaming Support:** Real-time task updates via Server-Sent Events (SSE)
+- **Push Notifications:** Proactive updates to client applications
+- **Skills Framework:** Standardized skill definitions for all agent capabilities

+### Interoperability Benefits

+- Connect with agents built on other frameworks (CrewAI, LangGraph, Semantic Kernel, etc.)
+- Extend capabilities through third-party A2A agents
+- Future-proof design aligned with emerging industry standards
+- Simplified integration with LLM-based systems

+### A2A Agent Ecosystem

+Our implementation is compatible with the growing ecosystem of A2A-enabled agents and frameworks, including:

+- Agent Development Kit (ADK)
+- CrewAI
+- LangGraph
+- Genkit
+- LlamaIndex
+- Semantic Kernel

+For more information on the A2A protocol, visit the [official GitHub repository](https://github.com/google/A2A).

 ## Use Cases